developer-zebra/developer-zebra-site/src/ehs/2-8/guide/settings/index.md

 * Apps excluded from a wildcard search cannot be added using the long-press feature in Admin Mode.
 * The exclude attribute does not support the wildcard character; apps must be excluded one at a time.
 * Apps individually specified in the &lt;applications&gt; node and included in a wildcard search cannot be excluded using an "exclude" attribute or tag.
-* If the label is undefined in XML, labels of wildcard-selected apps will be applied to icons as they appear in the Android manifest (if undefined in the Manifest, app will appear with a blank label).
+* If the label is undefined in XML, labels of wildcard-selected apps are applied to icons as they appear in the Android manifest (if undefined in the Manifest, app will appear with a blank label).
-* Labels longer than 18 characters will be truncated at the 18th character and appended with an ellipsis (...).
+* Labels longer than 18 characters are truncated at the 18th character and appended with an ellipsis (...).
 * The label specified in a wildcard search will apply to all apps identified by the search.
 * The wildcard character might appear only once per line and **only at the end of the line**.
 * The following wildcard searches have been blocked by EHS as a security measure, avoiding the accidental inclusion of all standard Android apps: